 Get to your WordPress plugin section and check for unused plugins.
 If you find one or more, you must remove them altogether, which will take a little load off your website.
 After all, what's the point of keeping unused plugins and making the site heavy?

 Further, you must also check for slow load plugins.
 Certain plugins take longer to load, affecting your website's overall load time.
 I am sure you are wondering how to determine which plugins are loading slowly.

 Unused CSS and JS may not be good from a performance perspective.
 Some scripts may load on all pages, including your homepage, even though they are unnecessary.
-For example, in the case of certain contact form plugins, the script loads even on pages where you didn't intend to use it.
+For example, in the case of contact form plugins, the script loads even on pages where you didn't intend to use the contact forms.

-Perfmatters comes with a Script Manager, and you find it at the top of every page.
+Perfmatters comes with a Script Manager, and you find it at the top admin menu bar of every page.
 You can get to the script manager and disable the unused script for that page.
 That's how easy it is.